Fig. 8-18. Instrument cluster details:

 5 - tachometer;

-6 - fuel level and coolant temperature gauges;
+6 - fuel level and coolant temperature indicators;

-7 - fuel level and coolant temperature gauges on vehicles with a tachometer;
+7 - fuel level and coolant temperature indicators on vehicles with a tachometer;

 8 — trip computer monitor;